Simple Ways To Use Technology To Nurture Church Growth

 “Maybe it’s not ideal but we’re still called to reach people during this time in our generation.
 And I’m going to bring as many people to Heaven as I can.”
 Dave Lonsberry, Christ Fellowship

-Churches are using the “whatever works” approach where they’re deciding how much they’re going to invest online, where and how overall.
+Churches are using the “whatever works” approach where they’re deciding how much of online they’re going to invest, where and how overall.
 Here’s how MOSAIC church’s relationship with church online changed and adjusted over time.

 As church leaders, you need to make decisions about church online that fit in well with your church, culture, and mission.